By Stephen Lawson, PCWorld, April 22, 2014. See original article here.

 Some enterprises that are happy to put their data in a public cloud prefer to keep the keys to that data under their own control.
 That’s the message online file sync and sharing services are sending lately.

-On Wednesday, EMC’s Syncplicity division announced Customer Managed Keys, a feature that lets enterprises store the encryption keys for their Syncplicity shared data on a rights management server on their own premises.
-It’s a new option in addition to having the keys stored in Syncplicity’s cloud.
+On Wednesday, EMC’s Syncplicity by Axway division announced Customer Managed Keys, a feature that lets enterprises store the encryption keys for their Syncplicity by Axway shared data on a rights management server on their own premises.
+It’s a new option in addition to having the keys stored in Syncplicity by Axway’s cloud.

 The announcement came just a couple of months after rival Box released its own private key-management feature into beta testing.
 That system, called EKM (Enterprise Key Management), may become generally available on Wednesday at the Box Dev conference in San Francisco.
 EKM likewise was added as an alternative to keeping keys in the vendor’s cloud.